What can I do with a degree in Physics?

 Where do GT physics graduates go?

 The American Institute of Physics compiles details statistics on numerous aspects of post-graduation employment.
 But what about GT graduates?
 After receiving their BS in Physics from GT, unsurprisingly, roughly 75% of them continue their education in graduate school.
-However, what may be surprisingly is that only 40% of those are in Physics!
+However, what may be surprising is that only 40% of those are in Physics!
 The other 60% that continue their education go into fields such as engineering, medicine, law, and education.

 Because school can’t last forever (unless if you become a professor!), it’s useful to look at what kinds of jobs graduates end up in.
 The chart below shows where students that received a BS in 2000 or later ultimately landed.
 Almost half are in industry, and nearly as many in education.
 “Government” includes engineers and scientists in the military and national labs, while “healthcare” includes medical doctors, radiation technicians, and others.
 And although non-STEM jobs, e.g., consulting and finance, are low, this number rises the further back we look (up to 10%), showing that the career you start in is not always the one you end in.